 Securing The Blood Samples

-The DCO will direct the BCO to secure each tube in its respective security bottle and verify that each tube is securely placed within the security bottles.
-Once the sample(s) are secure with the lid tightly sealed, the DCO and the athlete may check to ensure the bottles are sealed properly by trying to turn the security lids counterclockwise so they do not open.
+The DCO will direct the BCO to place the lids on the bottles and twist once.
+The athlete will then twist the lids on the bottles until secure.
+Once the sample(s) are secure with the lid tightly sealed, the DCO may check to ensure the bottles are sealed properly by trying to turn the security lids counterclockwise, so they do not open.
 The security bottles are then placed in clear transport bags and sealed for shipment.

 After the blood sample is secured in the security bottles, the DCO will complete the remaining paperwork with the athlete.